Web Accessibility Law – United Kingdom

 (a) the provision of services includes the provision of any goods or facilities;

-(b) a person is "a provider of services" if he is concerned with the provision, in the United Kingdom, of services to the public or to a section of the public; and
+the provision, in the United Kingdom, of services to the public or to a

 (c) it is irrelevant whether a service is provided on payment or without payment.